-- The 10-year Treasury yield was down about 13 basis points at 3.694%.
+- The 10-year Treasury note yield (TNX) was down about 1 basis point at 4.583%.

-- Cboe's Volatility Index was little changed at 17.46.
+- Cboe's Volatility Index (VIX) was up 0.18 at 17.52.

-Read all our market commentary on our Insights & Education page, and you can follow us on Twitter at @SchwabResearch.
+Read all our market commentary on our Insights & Education page, and you can follow us at @SchwabResearch.

 Stocks on the move